Georgia Tech stuns Miami, wins 28-21 in overtime

 Miami: WR Jeff Thomas was suspended for the game for violating team rules, the latest downturn in his Miami career.
 Thomas was dismissed from the team last season, announced he was transferring to Illinois and then returned to the Hurricanes.
 Thomas has 24 catches for 270 yards and two touchdowns this season, plus another 192 yards on 11 kick and punt returns.

-BAD LOSS
+BAD ODDS

-The last time Miami lost to a team coming into a game that was four or more games under .500 coming into the contest was the 2011 finale to Boston College (which entered 3-8).
-And the last time Miami was beaten by a team with a 1-5 record (or worse) this deep into a season was 1974, when the Hurricanes lost to a Florida State team that came into their meeting with an 0-8 record.
+Miami was a 31-point favorite against Central Michigan and won by five, a 14-point favorite against Virginia Tech and lost by a touchdown — and was an 18-point favorite Saturday, losing again.
+This was the first time since 1974 that Miami lost to a team that entered with a 1-5 record or worse this deep into a season; that year, the Hurricanes lost to then 0-8 Florida State.

 UP NEXT